Upload Agent

 Uploading Multiple Files to the Same Project

-Upload Agent can upload multiple files to the same project.
-In the following example, we upload two local files, my_file_1.txt
+You can upload multiple files to the same project.
+In the following example, two local files, my_file_1.txt and my_file_2.txt, are uploaded to the project my_project.
+By default, uncompressed files are automatically compressed during upload.

 Uploading Directories

-, a new remote directory will be created and the files will be uploaded to the new directory (dir_name
+Without a trailing /, a new remote directory is created and the files are uploaded to the new directory (dir_name).

 Uploading Directories Recursively